Analysis of the Lifting Graph: Introduction

-\begin{par} \textbf{ Outline of the paper:} In Section 2 we present the definition of a dangerous set, which is the main object used in the proofs, and essential lemmas about it.
+\textbf{ Outline of the paper:} In Section 2 we present the standard definition of a dangerous set, which is the main object used in the proofs, and some essential lemmas about it.
 Section 3 presents some new results on the structure of the lifting graph.
 In Section 4 we study the structure more carefully via its maximal independent sets and corresponding dangerous sets, and in Section 5 we focus on the complement of the lifting graph.
-Section 6 presents a particularly important consequence of the previous results, that is the description of the structure of a graph when the complement of its lifting graph is connected.
+Section 6 presents a particularly important consequence of the previous results, that is the description of the structure of a graph from the structure of its lifting graph when the complement of the lifting graph is connected.
 Finally, Section 7 is dedicated to the study of the lifting graph when $\deg(s)=3$.